jbuehl/homealone/docs/README.model.md

 ##### Sensor
 Defines the model for the base Homealone sensor.

-- interface - The Interface that this sensor is accessed through.
+- interface - A reference to the Interface that this sensor is accessed through.
 - addr - The address of the Sensor on the Interface.
 - event - An Event object that is set when the state of the Sensor changes.
 - label - Human readable name for this Sensor.